X-Linked Dystonia-Parkinsonism

 Elite in X-Linked Dystonia-Parkinsonism

-Okka Kimmich practices in Magdeburg, Germany.
-Kimmich is rated as an Elite expert by MediFind in the treatment of X-Linked Dystonia-Parkinsonism.
-Their top areas of expertise are X-Linked Dystonia-Parkinsonism, Focal Dystonia, Drug Induced Dyskinesia, and Torticollis.
+Lucia Zacchi practices practicing medicine in Australia.
+Ms. Zacchi is rated as an Elite expert by MediFind in the treatment of X-Linked Dystonia-Parkinsonism.
+She is also highly rated in 3 other conditions, according to our data.
+Her clinical expertise encompasses X-Linked Dystonia-Parkinsonism, Oppenheim Dystonia, Focal Dystonia, and Drug Induced Dyskinesia.

 What are the latest X-Linked Dystonia-Parkinsonism Clinical Trials?